enzokro/ca-embeds/README.md

 uv run modal deploy ca-embeds/archive_embedex.py
 ```

 This command returns the URL that you can make a POST request to.
-See the example notebook in `nbs/` for a sample call.
+See the example notebook in `nbs/` for more details.

 ## Extracting a single user's embeddings

 To extract a single user's embeddings, we can use `ca-embeds/user_embedex.py`.
 This is very similar to `archive_embedex.py`:
 - We deploy `ca-embeds/user_embedex.py` as a web endpoint.
 - We then make a POST request to this endpoint, and it will extract and return embeddings for the user.
--- In the POST body, we pass the specific HuggingFace model to use, and the @-name of the user to extract.
+- - In the POST body, we pass the specific HuggingFace model to use, and the @-name of the user to extract.

 Command to deploy the user Modal endpoint:
 ```bash
 uv run modal deploy ca-embeds/user_embedex.py
 ```

 This command returns the URL that you can make a POST request to.
-See the example notebook in `nbs/` for a sample call.
+See the example notebook in `nbs/` for more details.

 ## Example POST requests